mug-n-ai/YRoot/docs/examples/career_transition.md

 They negotiate a part-time contract **and** make a six-month budget plan with their partner.

 :::tip
-The WHY Loop supports layered thinking.
+The YRoot supports layered thinking.
 You don’t have to pick one solution — you can combine what helps, step by step.
 :::